 1. Uber Suggest

 Uber Suggest is owned by Neil Patel, a well-known internet influencer, NY Times bestselling author, and marketing entrepreneur.
 Anything endorsed or owned by Neil Patel you’ve got to have.
-As stated on Uber Suggest’s home page, the tool enables you to glean insights into strategies other marketers are using, helping you to improve your own techniques to gain an edge.
+As stated on Uber Suggest’s home page, the tool enables you to glean insights into strategies other marketers are using.
+This will help you improve your own techniques in order to gain an edge.

 Uber Suggest is really simple to use, just type in a keyword, or domain name, into the search bar and analyze the results.
 Keywords are pulled form Google Suggest and AdWords.
 As you can see, I typed in a similar query to the one I used above: